Keith Clearwater: Professional career

-Clearwater won two tournaments on the PGA Tour, both in his rookie season of 1987.
-He won the prestigious Colonial National Invitation in the spring of that year with a 14 under par 266, which tied the previous tournament record set by Corey Pavin in 1985.
+In 1987, Clearwater joined the PGA Tour.
+He won two tournaments on the PGA Tour, both in his rookie season of 1987.
+He won the prestigious Colonial National Invitation in the spring of that year with a 14-under-par 266, which tied the previous tournament record set by Corey Pavin in 1985.
 Later in that same season, he won the Centel Classic.

 Clearwater has had a moderately successful career in professional golf.
 He has just over two dozen top-10 tournament finishes in PGA Tour events.
 His best finish in a major was a T-31 at the 1987 U.S. Open, which included a third round of 64 that tied the Olympic Club course record and remains one shot off of the U.S. Open record.

-Clearwater lives in Murrieta, California.
 He also competed on the Champions Tour, but plays the PGA Tour's Colonial National Invitational every year.
 Most recently, Clearwater was hired by Pauma Valley Country Club, Pauma Valley, California as their Director of Instruction in February 2021.